A guide to prepaid cards

 A prepaid card can have similar features to a bank account, however.
 For example, you can use it to deposit your paycheck or auto-debit bills.
 This is because routing and account numbers can be assigned to the card.

 Neither a prepaid card nor a debit card can be used to build credit, while you can build credit with a credit card.
-If your credit isn’t its best, try taking out a secured credit card for credit-building.
+If your credit isn’t at its best, try taking out a secured credit card for credit-building.
 Just make sure the card issuer will notify the 3 major credit bureaus of your credit habits.

 Pros and cons of prepaid cards

-While prepaid cards are great for keeping track of your money and avoiding bank accounts or interest charges, they don’t help with building credit and they can have sizeable fees.
+While prepaid cards are great for keeping track of your money and avoiding bank accounts or interest charges, they don’t help with building credit and they can have sizable fees.
 Here are the pluses and minuses of prepaid cards:

 - You don’t need a banking account.
 Unlike a debit card, which is tied to a checking or savings account, your prepaid card stands alone with its own cash.